Parkinson’s Disease in Stuart, FL

 Although Parkinson’s Disease is not a life-threatening disease, it does have the ability to significantly detract from a person’s quality of life.
 Medications are currently available to manage the condition, and new research is constantly spurring the development of new treatments that show promise for PD patients.

-A neurologist will make a diagnosis of Parkinson’s Disease after a physical examination of symptoms, a review of medical history and a complete neurological examination.
+A neurologist will make a diagnosis of Parkinson’s Disease in Stuart, FL after a physical examination of symptoms, a review of medical history and a complete neurological examination.
 Lab tests are not yet available to identify PD, but doctors may use them – along with brain imaging scans – to eliminate the possibility of other diseases.

 If a diagnosis for PD is made, patients may be prescribed a series of medications that are designed to help manage symptoms, or they may elect to undergo deep brain stimulation, which uses electrodes implanted into the brain to help lessen the severity of tremors and movement inhibitions.
 Though there is still no cure for Parkinson’s disease, researchers are confident they will eventually find a way to either prevent or reverse the disease altogether.